Jhalawar: History

-Princely State of Jhalawar
+Princely state of Jhalawar

 The former ruling family of Jhalawar belonged to the Jhala family of Rajputs.
 At Kota Madhu Singh, a Jhala Rajput became a favourite with the Maharaja, and received from him an important post, which became hereditary.
 On the death of one of the Kota rajas (1771), the state was left to the charge of Jhala Zalim Singh, a descendant of Madhu Singh.

 From that time Zalim Singh was the de facto ruler of Kota.
 Under his administration, which lasted over forty-five years, the Kota territory was respected by all parties.
 In 1838 AD, British intervention and internal politics resulted with the decision to dismember the Kota state, and to create the new principality of Jhalawar as a separate provision for the descendants of Jhala Zalim Singh.
-The districts then severed from Kota were considered to represent one-third (120,000) of the income of Kotah; by treaty they acknowledged the supremacy of the British, and agreed to pay an annual tribute of Rs.
-8000/-.
+The districts then severed from Kota were considered to represent one-third (£120,000) of the income of Kotah; by treaty they acknowledged the supremacy of the British, and agreed to pay an annual tribute of £8,000.
 Madan Singh received the title of Maharaja Rana, and was placed on the same footing as the other chiefs in Rajputana.